springernature/webpagetest-mapper/README.md

 Each bar on the histogram
 represents a standard deviation from the mean.
-The mean is always
-at the center
-of the histogram.
 The bars
 for data
 less than the mean